Robotmcgregor/rmb_fc_zonal_stats_pipeline/README.md

 Furthermore, this pipeline produces static and integrated time series plots per site, if site overlays multiple Landsat tiles, the tile with the most amount of non-null single date available data will be exported to the working drive.

 **IMPORTANT**: This pipeline can be run on your local computer; however, regional teams (Katherine and Alice Springs) should utilise the remote desktop due to file transfer speeds (i.e. a priority should be given to regional teams).

-Pipeline Description: Description: This pipeline comprises of 11 scripts which read in the AGB biomass csv.
-Pipeline converts data to  geo-dataframe and created a 1ha polygon (site) for each point.
-Once this is complete the pipeline runs zonal statistics on the current Landsat mosaic and exports a csv per site into an outputs directory.

-**Note:** Seasonal composites can be 6 band, 3 band, greyscale and classified.
-Once pipeline is complete a temporary directory which was created will be deleted from the working drive, if script fails the temporary directory requires manual deletion.

 | File Name | date range | Definition | Band Comp | Data Type | Current|